meweigel/Catalog19thCenturyFirearms/README.md

 Use of the Web Application is self intuitive.

 TODO
 -----

 1. Add ability to click on column header and sort data.

-2. Keep the data input row to not scroll just as the table header does not scroll.
+2. Make the data input row to not scroll just as the table header does not scroll.